Updated and reviewed for accuracy on July 24, 2019, by Dr. Katie Grzyb, DVM

-Do you have a dog who jumps at the sound of thunder or starts shaking every time you turn the vacuum on or there are fireworks in the distance?
+Does your dog jump at the sound of thunder or start shaking every time you turn the vacuum on or hide during fireworks?
 He might be suffering from noise phobia.

-A poorly understood condition, noise phobia can actually develop in dogs of all ages, although dogs over a year of age are more likely to suffer from it, according to Kristen Collins, a Certified Applied Animal Behaviorist (CAAB) and the director of the newly opened ASPCA's rehab center, which specializes in treating fearful and undersocialized dogs.
+A poorly understood condition, noise phobia can actually develop in dogs of all ages, although dogs over a year of age are more likely to suffer from it, according to Kristen Collins, a Certified Applied Animal Behaviorist (CAAB) and the director of the ASPCA's rehab center, which specializes in treating fearful and under-socialized dogs.

 “Some dogs simply seem more sensitive and susceptible to developing a fear of noises, and this susceptibility may indicate a genetic predisposition toward the problem,” Collins explains.